lucisaldanha/facerecognitionapp/README.md

 - Connect to Database and Server.

-### `Next steps`
+- Fix image default, after uploading a image in the app and signing out, when signin back image still there.

 - Check if Server and Database work properly with Front End:
     - Test 1 if: Sign in with new user does not let person sign in.
 Result: It works.
     - Test 2 if: Register a new user, check if adding/updating user properties on Database 'users' and 'login' tables.
-Check if new user can sign in, and check if entrie value updates.
+Check if new user can sign in with right and wrong password.
+Check if entries value update.
 Result: All works.

-- Fix image default, after uploading a image in the app and signing out, when signin back image still there.
+### `Next steps`

+- Fix issue with missing Logo.

 - On Sign In, try to add a react-alert, dark mode to page, creating a new branch.